 After the Range and Intersection, the operation is done the formula will calculate the Percentage.
 The percentage of 50 is 0.5.
 After that, the Multiplication and Division operations will be performed and we will get the result 1 at the end of the calculation.

 Look into the below pictures where you will get more examples with the calculation process.

 Basic of Excel Formulas

 The formula is used to provide the expression/value of a cell.
 The formulas are written with an equal sign in a cell.
-In Excel, you can use the arithmetic sign or the built-in functions to evaluate cells value.
-Excel Functions are the built-in formulas which are used for specific purposes.
-Whenever functions are used as formulas, there are arguments which are nested in between the parenthesis of functions.
+In Excel, you can use the arithmetic sign or the built-in functions to evaluate the cell’s value.
+Excel Functions are the built-in formulas that are used for specific purposes.
+Whenever functions are used as formulas, there are arguments that are nested in between the parenthesis of functions.

 Manually Entering Arithmetic Symbols as Formulas